usmskolyadin/seamusic-backend/README.md

 ### 🤝 Contributing

-The project is not open for open-source contributions
+The project is closed for open-source contributions

 ### 📜 License